 Manhattanhenge who?
-The next picture-perfect space moment to head outdoors for is the Perseid meteor shower, heading to a sky near you on Aug.
-11. We’ve got you covered on everything you need to know to spot and enjoy the cosmic event.
+The picture-perfect space moment you don't want to miss is the Perseid meteor shower, happening in a sky near you this week.
+We’ve got you covered on everything you need to know to spot and enjoy the cosmic event.

 What even is the Perseid meteor shower?

 The Perseid meteor shower is an annual event that occurs when Earth’s orbit travels into debris left from a comet.
 But despite what some online reports suggest, this year's Perseids will not be the brightest in history, though it will be a little more active than usual, according to Bill Cooke, who leads NASA's Meteoroid Environment Office.
 The Perseids "never reach storm levels (thousands of meteors per hour)," needed for it to be considered one of the brightest in history, Cooke said.
 The Perseids is normally around 80 to 100 meteors per hour.
 This year, Cooke said enhanced rates of about 150 per hour are expected, but a bright moon will mean that fewer meteors are visible to the naked eye.